Payments Fraud Detection in an Escalating Threat Environment

 - Modern threats include business email compromise scams, check fraud, wire fraud, deepfake voice fraud, and ransomware.

-- Technologies that can be used to combat fraud include pre-defined fraud detection rules; real-time screening, alerts and notifications; fraud prevention workflows; reporting and audit trails; and payment hubs.
+- Technologies that can be used to combat fraud include pre-defined fraud detection rules; real-time screening, alerts and notifications; payments fraud prevention workflows; reporting and audit trails; and payment hubs.

 - As the threats continue to evolve, treasury and finance teams need to heighten their awareness.